Black Hops Brewery launches new operation

-The Gold Coast's Black Hops Brewery has converted an old butchery at the back of its Burleigh Heads operation into a taproom which will serve premium craft beers that have been aged in oak barrels for a minimum of six months under its AWOL brand.
+The Gold Coast's Black Hops Brewery has converted an old butchery at the back of its Burleigh Heads operation into a taproom which will serve premium craft beers that have been aged in former wine, gin, bourbon and whiskey barrels for a minimum of six months under its AWOL brand.

 “The beer takes on the flavours and aromas inside the oak barrels and gives the beer a really complex, deep taste on the palate,” Leah said.

 Oak barrels in which AWOL beers will be aged.

 “We can basically put any style of beer we want in the casks.
 Depending on the style of beer, this stage will take from six months two years."

 Taste testing determines when the beer is ready for the final stage which sees it put into bright tanks where it is chilled, carbonated and packaged into cans or kegs for drinking.

 “It’s been really slow progress getting the new taproom ready but because the beer takes so long to make, we haven’t been rushing it,” Leah said.

 “But now we’re ready.
 This is so different to anything that’s ever been done – there is no other taproom in Queensland that is exclusively for barrel-aged beers.”

 Leah said the AWOL brand was established basically by accident.